canalplus/rx-player/doc/api/Miscellaneous/DASH_WASM_Parser.md

 // Import the function allowing to create the DASH-WASM parser import { DASH_WASM } from "rx-player/features";

+// For this example, we will include the "embedded version" of the WebAssembly file
+// You can also load it as a separate file for more efficiency import { EMBEDDED_DASH_WASM } from "rx-player/experimental/features/embeds";

-// Trigger request for the WebAssembly file.
+// Link parser to the WebAssembly file.
 // This function can be called at any point in time.
 //
 // Before it is called, the regular JS parser will be used instead